NFL kneelers 'shouldn't be in country'

 "That's a total disrespect of our heritage.
 That's a total disrespect of everything that we stand for."

-Under the new league policy, teams can be fined an undetermined sum if players protest on the field.
+Under the new league policy, teams can be fined an unspecified sum if players protest on the field.

 Players are permitted to stay in the locker room as the anthem is performed.
-They previously were required to be present on the field.
+They were previously required to be present on the field.

 "I think that's good," Mr Trump told Fox, in what White House correspondents count as his 23rd interview with the conservative cable network since he became president.